 Krissie Ohlrogge (2023), was a summer resident of Greensboro since birth and a year round resident since 1971.
 She worked for the NJ State Library, the Vermont state Library, and the Reference Library at the Rockefeller Foundation.
 She’s the NYTimes bestselling author of books too numerous to count, and she’s happy to be back on the Library Board of Trustees.

-Virginia Lapierre (2023), moved to Greensboro Bend with her family in 2002.
+Virginia Lapierre (2023) Chair of the Board of Trustees, moved to Greensboro Bend with her family in 2002.
 She homeschools her five children and volunteers at the library each week.
 She is the Troop Coordinator for American Heritage Girls troop VT5842 which meets in Greensboro, and is a deacon at the Lamoille Valley Grace Brethren Church in Morrisville.

-John Miller, First Alternate, is a resident of Stannard and a veteran civil servant with the Vermont Agency of Natural Resources.
+John Miller, First Alternate, is a resident of Stannard and from the Vermont Agency of Natural Resources.
 He is a former Lakeview Union School Board Chair.
-He has served as Chair of the Pleasants Fund of the United Church of Christ and is a member of the Northern Rivers Land Trust.
+In the past he also served as Chair of the Pleasants Fund of the United Church of Christ and as a member of the Northern Rivers Land Trust.